71% of B2B content is judged not useful

 An idea widespread in many industrial marketing departments holds that it is better to publish something, even if irregular, than to publish nothing.
 The intuition is understandable.
 Constant presence feeds the algorithm, occupies a space in the editorial ecosystem and generates the impression of activity.
 Recent data suggest that this intuition is partly mistaken and that mediocre content has the opposite effect to the one assumed.

 Edelman and LinkedIn have published since 2018 an annual study titled B2B Thought Leadership Impact Report.
-The 2024 edition contains a figure that warrants analysis.
+The 2024 edition (n=3,579 executives across the US, UK, India, Mexico and Saudi Arabia, among others) contains a figure that warrants analysis.
 54 per cent of B2B decision-makers declare having actively disqualified a supplier because of the low standard of the thought content it publishes.
 The disqualification is not passive, not indifference, not absence of impact.
 It is deliberate elimination of the supplier from the relevant mental space.

 The same report documents the opposite effect.
 B2B buyers who consume three or more pieces of quality content from the same supplier are five times more likely to include that supplier in their next buying process.
 The asymmetry is striking.
 Solid content builds consideration.
 Poor content destroys candidacy.